manuel-schoebel/meteor-development-guidelines/README.md

     });

 - always use helpers-object to define a single or multiple template helpers
-- make sure you [guard variables](https://dweldon.silvrback.com/guards), since it is not 100% sure the data you reference really exists
+- make sure you [guard variables](https://dweldon.silvrback.com/guards), since it is not 100% sure the data you reference really exists, most of the time.
+Just do it always.

 ##Events